siomarapantarotto/java-algorithms/README.md

 This repo will be always under construction!

-It serves as a personal lab for me to practice the power of JAVA.
+It serves as a personal lab for practicing the power of JAVA.
 Definitely a quick access place for my references.

 It also consists basically of isolated classes and focuses fundamentally on algorithms that implement the several data structure operations.